 - Urgent and compelling circumstances will significantly affect interests of the United States.

-- The override decision must consider “the impact of the competition and the integrity of the procurement system” and still be rational.
+- The override decision must consider “the impact of the competition and the integrity of the federal procurement system” and still be rational.
 See Reilly’s Wholesale, 73 Fed.
 Cl. at 711.

 If either of the above situations occurs, then the procurement will continue, and GAO will not impose the CICA Stay.

-Government Contract Protest Timeline & GAO Notification
+Government FAR Protest Timeline & GAO Notification

 Not meeting five-day requirement for a government contract protest can be a problem because, within one day of receipt of the protest, GAO will telephone the contracting agencies to report that a protest has been filed.
 4 CFR 21.3(a).